SenseNet/sensenet/docs/content-naming-provider.md

 **This is the default naming provider.** Contains a customized *GenerateNameFromDisplayName* method that replaces invalid characters with a **single replacement character**.
 Invalid characters and the replacement character are configurable in the **sensenet/contentNaming** section in the web.config.

 - **InvalidNameCharsPattern** (see details in the [Content naming article](content-naming.md))
-- **ReplacementChar**: a single character that will be used as a replacement character
+- **ReplacementChar**: a single character that will be used as a replacement character.
+Default is the '-' character.

 Duplicated 'ReplacementChar' characters are replaced by a single character (so after the conversion the name may contain less characters than the display name).
 This conversion is very simple but there is a chance of non-unique name creation.
 The original file extension will be kept.